ShaheenHossain/eagle-12.1/doc/howtos/web.rst

     $ git clone http://github.com/eagle/petstore

 This will create a ``petstore`` folder wherever you executed the command.
-You then need to add that folder to Eagle ERP's :option:`addons path <eagle-bin --addons-path>`, create a new database and install the ``oepetstore`` module.
+You then need to add that folder to Eagle's :option:`addons path <eagle-bin --addons-path>`, create a new database and install the ``oepetstore`` module.